Professor Abacus Gulchett-Bunch and the Mysterious Symbol

 Clattery thing that attracks people who say ‘Ooh look Stan!’

 I am baffled as to three questions, however, which I feel need answering.
 With regards to North Devon, why are there fudge shops every ten paces?
-And why do people walking in front suddenly stop without warning to take a picture of something totally irrelevant?
+And why do people walking in front suddenly stop without warning to take a picture of something totally irrelevant, like their own feet?
 And why in the name of Saturn’s Arse do couples decide to walk like a one-man-band with heavy weather clothing, crampons and walking poles when they’re only moving 30 feet from the car park?

 Bench Of The Week